Skip to main content

 The Tempo Clue

 • Tempo Clues are defined as clues that "get" no new cards.
-The purpose of a Tempo Clue is to get 1 or more cards played that already had a clue on them.
+The purpose of a Tempo Clue is to get a card played that already had a clue on it.

 • If a clue is given to a card that is already known to be playable, then that would not count as a Tempo Clue.
 It would instead be a Burn Clue (i.e. a clue that accomplishes nothing).